Need to earn more Delta SkyMiles? Look no further.

 American Express has its own suite of credit cards that earn Membership Rewards points.
 But you can transfer these points from Amex directly to your Delta SkyMiles account on a 1:1 basis (1 point = 1 Delta SkyMile).
 And thanks to some lucrative bonuses and excellent bonus categories, you can earn even more SkyMiles than by using one of Delta’s co-branded cards in certain spending categories.

 Our absolute favorite is the Platinum Card from American Express.
 It starts with a standard, 60,000-point welcome bonus after spending $5,000 in three months.
-But be sure to check and see if you qualify for a 100,000-point bonus.
+But be sure to check and see if you qualify for a 100,000-point bonus for the same spending requirement.

 This card carries a hefty fee, at $550 annually.
 But with that comes an incredible suite of perks like $200 in travel credits, up to $200 toward free Uber rides, airport lounge access, up to a $100 credit for Global Entry or PreCheck, and more.
 Those benefits can easily outweigh the annual fee.